Input

 Input with end or start component

 Sometimes you want to make the input more interactive.
-For this you can use components passed to the end
+For this you can use components passed to the end or start prop.

 () => { const [password, setPassword] = React.useState(''); const [showPassword, setShowPassword] = React.useState(false); return ( <Input type={showPassword ? 'text' : 'password'} label="Password" value={password} onChange={setPassword} end={<IconButton size="small" onClick={() => setShowPassword(!showPassword)}> {showPassword ? <Eye /> : <EyeOff />} </IconButton>} /> ); }

-You can also use it for an inlined button (use placeholder
+You can also use it for an inlined button (use placeholder instead of label prop).

 () => { const [searchTerm, setSearchTerm] = React.useState(''); return ( <Input placeholder="Search" value={searchTerm} onChange={setSearchTerm} start={<IconButton ml={-0.5} size="small"><Search /></IconButton>} /> ); }